-The different ways in which nitric oxide bioavailability can be increased, alongside potential physiological effects can be summarised in the infographic below.
+The ways in which nitric oxide bioavailability can be increased via nitrate ingestion, alongside potential physiological effects can be summarised in the infographic below.

 Bailey, S.J., Fulford, J., Vanhatalo, A., Winyard, P.G., Blackwell, J.R., DiMenna, F.J., Wilkerson, D.P., Benjamin, N. and Jones, A.M., 2010.
 Dietary nitrate supplementation enhances muscle contractile efficiency during knee-extensor exercise in humans.
 Journal of applied physiology, 109(1), pp.135-148.

 Bailey, S.J., Winyard, P., Vanhatalo, A., Blackwell, J.R., DiMenna, F.J., Wilkerson, D.P., Tarr, J., Benjamin, N. and Jones, A.M., 2009.
 Dietary nitrate supplementation reduces the O2 cost of low-intensity exercise and enhances tolerance to high-intensity exercise in humans.
 Journal of applied physiology.